Berryy2/Machine-Learning-Models/Linear_Regression/README.md

 🧾 References

-- Andrew Ng — Machine Learning Course (Coursera)
+- Andrew Ng — Machine Learning Course (Coursera) and you can find his amazing lecture notes in the folder.

 - Scikit-learn documentation: LinearRegression